QodotPlugin/quarchitect/README.md

 # Quarchitect

-## Engine-agnostic map parsing and building library for Rust.
+## Engine-agnostic Quake map processing in Rust

 Quarchitect is the underlying core of Qodot Next, and handles: